2024

 Home Office

-Concerns summary Ketamine's Class B classification falsely portrays it as safer than Class A drugs, encouraging illicit use despite causing severe, life-changing health problems like urological and liver damage.
+Concerns summary (AI summary) Ketamine's Class B classification falsely portrays it as safer than Class A drugs, encouraging illicit use despite causing severe, life-changing health problems like urological and liver damage.

-Action taken summary The Home Office plans to commission the Advisory Council on the Misuse of Drugs (ACMD) to conduct an updated harms assessment of ketamine as part of its forthcoming three-year work …
+Action Planned (AI summary) The Home Office acknowledges concerns about ketamine's classification and will commission the Advisory Council on the Misuse of Drugs (ACMD) to conduct an updated harms assessment of ketamine.

 All Responded